top of page

 Christina Raj, an activist in India who founded the Center for Ichthyosis Related Members Foundation.
 You can read her story here.

-Then there's David Roche from Canada...an inspirational humorist who has dedicated his life to appearance advocacy, changing hearts and minds, educating people around the world about the wisdom members of the FD community have to offer.
-David has a new book coming out in April!
+Then there's David Roche from Canada...an inspirational humorist and awardee of the Order of Canada who has dedicated his life to appearance advocacy, changing hearts and minds, educating people around the world about the wisdom members of the FD community have to offer.

-And finally, there's the UK's Crystal Marshall who is rocking it at the esteemed London Academy of Music and Dramatic Arts (LAMDA).
-She is a fierce Face Equality activist, fighting for more and better representation in the media and onstage.
+And finally, there's the UK's Crystal Marshall who graduated from the esteemed London Academy of Music and Dramatic Arts (LAMDA).
+She is a fierce FD activist, fighting for more and better representation in the media and onstage.
 And there are so many more activists that I want to highlight!

 If you are a person who found this website through a card I handed to you, I encourage you to read my open letter to learn more about facial difference.